Ming3993/Introduction-to-Big-Data/Lab 4/README.md

 ```bash
 ./run-application.sh
 ```
-Kafka can be accessed via `localhost:9094`.
-Extract server can be accessed via `localhost:5001`.
+Kafka UI can be accessed via `localhost:8082`.

 To shut down the application:
 ```bash